Looking for Academic Policy Advice?

 Official transcripts must be ordered through the UC San Diego Office of the Registrar.
 Transcripts are delivered through secure PDF.

-Faculty of Record for the waived course must be provided with a transcript showing the following:
+The Director of Academic Degree Programs must be provided with a transcript showing the following:

 - two upper division undergraduate courses with a grade of B+ or higher in the same disciplinary area of the waived course, taken within the last seven years; and